The Math Behind Quantization

 Weight-Only Quantization

-With the clipping ranges set, we then calculate the float32 scaling factors sWs_W and sbs_b and int8 zero points zWz_W and zbz_b using the standard formulas.
+With the clipping ranges set, we then calculate the float32 scaling factors and and int8 zero points and using the standard formulas.
 Finally, we apply our quantization function to each parameter matrix using element-wise matrix operations:

 We've now quantized the parameter matrices to int8.
 These steps are performed once at quantization time (also known as conversion time) in advance of inference time when we actually make predictions with the quantized model.

-1. Both XX and sW(Wq−zW)s_W (W_q - z_W) are float32 matrices, so their matrix multiplication is performed using float32 operations.
+- Both and are float32 matrices, so their matrix multiplication is performed using float32 operations.
 The matrix multiplication is by far the most computationally expensive operation in the layer formula, so we're not getting the full benefit of int8 operations.
 Not only can GPUs move int8 data faster between their memory and chips, but they can also parallelize int8 operations more efficiently.

-2. Since we're dequantizing WqW_q and bqb_q on the fly, we must also store the quantization parameters in memory.
+- Since we're dequantizing and on the fly, we must also store the quantization parameters in memory.
 This is fairly negligible in our example using per-tensor quantization since even the largest LLMs only have around ~100 layers, but it will become an important consideration in later discussions.

 Dynamic Quantization